Secure SDLC Approach For Preventing Cyber-Attacks

 After the development and testing, the task of deploying an application arrives.
 At this phase, you need to prepare the software for distribution.

-However, make sure to always use a Trusted Code Signing Certificate before releasing.
-Otherwise, any malicious actor can modify the code, embed malware, and spread it by your name.
+However, always use a Trusted Code Signing Certificate before releasing.
+Otherwise, malicious actors can modify the code, embed malware, and spread it by your name.

-Moreover, to assure functionality, and security and to gather feedback, you can use the beta testing technique.
+Moreover, you can use the beta testing technique to assure functionality and security and gather feedback.
 Under it, only a few or selected stakeholders will get hands-on experience, which will help you patch vulnerabilities and update software components according to feedback.

 Recommended: What is Code Signing SDLC?

-Additionally, if you are using a cloud infrastructure, take help from cloud engineers to set up the environment.
-And once you complete all necessary tasks, release the software into the digital world through reputed online repositories and app stores.
+Additionally, if you use a cloud infrastructure, get help from cloud engineers to set up the environment.
+Once you complete all necessary tasks, release the software into the digital world through reputed online repositories and app stores.

 Phase 6: Constant Monitoring and Maintenance

 In this phase, you need to constantly monitor the software behavior, its performance, and the working of security mechanisms.
-And you also have to store logs and analyze them frequently to make sure that everything is under control.
+You also have to store logs and analyze them frequently to ensure everything is controlled.

 Additionally, you must consider the following checklist:

-• Upgrade application to new vulnerabilities getting listed in the CVE database.
+- Upgrade the application to new vulnerabilities that are listed in the CVE database.

 Wrapping Up

-With the emerging security threats, Secure Software Development Lifecycle must get adopted by development teams.
+With the emerging security threats, development teams must adopt the Secure Software Development Lifecycle.
 It would not be some drastic change, as the phases are similar to traditional SDLC but with a focus on software security.
-Moreover, it can get preferred for any type of development, using any SDLC model.
+Moreover, it can be preferred for any development using any SDLC model.

 For fewer vulnerabilities and to accurately align applications with industry standards, preventing attackers and legal actions, secure SDLC is the need of the hour.
 And you must consider it for your upcoming projects.